coreos/coreos-assembler/docs/kola/external-tests.md

 is simple and is not expected to conflict with other tests, it should be marked `exclusive: false`.
 When the `exclusive` key is not provided, tests are marked `exclusive: true` by default.

+The `conflicts` key takes a list of test names that conflict with this test.
+This key can only be specified if `exclusive` is marked `false` since `exclusive: true` tests are run exclusively in their own VM.
+At runtime, this test will be separated from the tests it is conflicting with.

 More recently, you can also (useful for shell scripts) include the JSON file inline per test, like this: